 Welcome to Barley Kennels

 Here are a selection of frequently asked questions about greyhounds.
+Please also view our useful info on re-homing a greyhound page, please click here.
 If you require any further information please do not hesitate to get in touch.

 They are loyal, friendly, affectionate, gentle, quiet, clean, loving, sensitive and good-natured.